Earthquakes on May 12, 2026

 2 km NNE of Middletown, CA

-On May 12, 2026, worldwide seismic activity registered a magnitude 3.0 earthquake 2 km NNE of Middletown, CA at 19:38 UTC.
-The event generated 11 citizen felt reports to the USGS.
-At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 38.769°, -122.608°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
-See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.
+On May 12, 2026 at 19:38 UTC, a magnitude 2.9 earthquake struck 2 km NNE of Middletown, CA. The event generated 11 citizen felt reports to the USGS.
+At a depth of just 4.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+Coordinates: 38.770°, -122.608°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12